FStarLang/FStar/doc/book/part2/part2.rst

    part2_inductive_type_families
    part2_vectors
+   part2_merkle

 ..
   Vectors for basics
     - But vectors are too simple, we can do them with just refined lists

-  Red-black trees to capture more interesting invariants of a type
+  Merkle trees to capture more interesting invariants of a type

   Higher-order inductive types: infinitely branching trees
     - Free monads and computation trees